eolatham/smarthome-dashboard-simulation/team_norms.md

 One way our team will show recognition or appreciation is whenever a team member pushes a change to the project repository and notifies the team on Telegram, the team will congratulate and/or thank them for their contribution.

-Another way our team will show recognition of a team member's work is by reviewing merge requests for stories linked on Clubhouse and leaving constructive comments afterwards.
+Another way our team will show recognition of a team member's work is by reviewing merge requests for stories linked on Shortcut and leaving constructive comments afterwards.

 ### Norm #11

-If a member is not carrying their load within the team, our team will meet on Zoom to discuss reasons why the team member is struggling, assist them as a team, and possibly adjust team assignments.
+If a member is not carrying their load within the team, our team will meet on Microsoft Teams to discuss reasons why the team member is struggling, assist them as a team, and possibly adjust team assignments.

 ### Norm #12